 Bison Dele was formerly known as Brian Williams.
 He was a standout at Arizona and was picked 10th overall by the Orlando Magic in the 1991 NBA Draft.
 While Brian was a solid contributor, he was not spectacular in his first few seasons.

 He found his stride with the Los Angeles Clippers and averaged more than 15 points a game.
 Dele tried to hold out for more money, so he sat out of the 1996–97 season.
 He signed with the Chicago Bulls towards the end of the season and won a championship with them.

 After his brief stint with Chicago, he signed a lucrative deal with the Detroit Pistons, but he walked out after two seasons.

-Bison wanted to travel the world.
-He was with his girlfriend, Serena Karlan, aboard the Hakuna Matata when his jealous brother, Miles Dabord, murdered them in order to steal Bison's money.
+Dele wanted to travel the world.
+He was with his girlfriend, Serena Karlan, aboard the Hakuna Matata when his jealous brother, Miles Dabord, murdered them in order to steal Dele's money.

-Today, Bison is more known for the circumstances behind his passing than his NBA career.
+Today, Dele is more known for the circumstances behind his passing than his NBA career.